top of page

 The Practical Sun

-The sun's origin varies in Chinese culture, which has been believed to be the incarnation of Pan Gu's left eye or the son of a mysterious queen.
+The origin of the sun varies in Chinese culture, with some believing it to be the incarnation of Pan Gu's left eye or the son of a mysterious queen.

-Except for having been shot down by hero Hou Yi and chased by a clan leader Kua Fu, there were not many stories about the sun.
+Apart from being shot down by a hero, Hou Yi, and chased by a clan leader, Kua Fu, there are not many stories about the sun.

-However, the sun's track was clearly and frequently described in history, which has great Astronomy value.
+However, the sun's trajectory was clearly and frequently described in history, which holds great astronomical value.

 Hou Yi Shooting the Sun in Chinese Mythology